-Before they entered the promised land God told the children of Israel that he wanted them to remove from the region at least SEVEN nations more powerful than they.
+God, before the children of Israel entered the Promised Land, commanded that they conquer and destroy at least seven nations more powerful than they.
 These nations or peoples were the Hittites, Canaanites, Girgashites, Amorites, Perizzites, Hivites and Jebusites (Deuteronomy 7:1).
-God promised that he would deliver these peoples into the hands of Israel.
-The Eternal made it clear to his chosen people how they were to treat these pagan nations in what would become their land.
+The Eternal also made it clear to Israel what he meant by conquering these pagan nations in what would become their land.

-2. And the LORD your God shall deliver them up to you, you shall crush them, and utterly destroy them.
+And the Lord your God shall deliver them up to you (the children of Israel), you shall crush them, and utterly destroy them.
 You shall make no covenant with them nor show mercy to them.
-3. Nor shall you make marriages with them.
+Nor shall you make marriages with them.
 You shall not give your daughter to his son, nor shall you take his daughter to your son . . .

-The Canaanites are descended from Canaan, who was the son of Ham (one of Noah's three sons).
+The Canaanites are descendants of Canaan who was the son of Ham (one of Noah's three sons).
 They settled in the Land of Promise shortly after the flood.
 Regarding the Girgashites, very little is known about them.

-At the time of Moses, King Sihon and the Amorites lived just east of the Dead Sea and south of the river Jabbok.
+The Amorites also descended from Canaan (Genesis 10:15 - 16).
+They were known for producing giant people (Deuteronomy 3:11, Amos 2:9).
+King Sihon and the Amorites, at the time of Moses, lived just east of the Dead Sea and south of the river Jabbok.
 The Amorites, sometime before Israel entered Canaan, conquered the area previously populated by the Ammonites (Numbers 21:26).

-The Israelites, under Moses, destroyed the tribe and took all of their cities which included Heshbon (Numbers 21:21 - 26).
-After their conquest nothing more of note is mentioned about the Amorites in the Bible.
+Israel, under Moses, destroyed the Amorites and took all of their cities which included Heshbon (Numbers 21:21 - 26).
+After their conquest nothing more of note is mentioned about the Amorites in Scripture.